clojure-quant/infra-guix/README.md

 # pinkgorilla infra-guix

-GNU GUIX is a package manager and/or an operating system.
+GNU GUIX is a package manager and/or an operating system that is configured via Guile (Scheme).
-Configuration is done in Guile (Scheme) scripts.
-For GUIX installation see DOCS/GUIX-INSTALL.
+For GUIX installation see DOCS/foreign.md

-For a reproduceable build two things are needed:
-- channel config: the repository setup.
-We use nonfree which is not included in standard gux.
-For each channel the git commit defines the version of the packages that are used.
-- package config: This is done in scm/gorilla/packages.scm
+## requirements

+- guix installed (package manager (guix foreign) or guix operating system)
+- babashka

 ## GUIX App bundle